Adeife25/balance-sheet/README.md

-ChatGPT said:
-Great!
-Here's a simple and beginner-friendly README.md for your Balance Sheet project on GitHub:

 📊 Balance Sheet Project
 This is a basic responsive Balance Sheet webpage built as part of my frontend development learning journey.